-“Female age is the strongest predictor of miscarriage and the risk increases faster for women in their forties.”
+female age is another predictor of miscarriage, with the risk increasing for women in their forties

-Going through miscarriage can be very distressing, with many women experiencing guilt, shock or even anger.
+Going through miscarriage can be distressing, with many women experiencing guilt, shock or even anger.

 “During a miscarriage, women’s physical and emotional experiences vary greatly,” said Dr Prior.

 “Symptoms usually include pain and bleeding.
 These can be distressing, but often the emotional aspect of miscarriage outweighs the physical symptoms.”

-But, of course, it is not just the person carrying the baby who feels the impact.
+But, it is not just the person carrying the baby who feels the impact.

 Research by Imperial College London found that one in 12 (8%) of partners experience post-traumatic stress disorder (PTSD) three months after their other half goes through a miscarriage, while one in 25 are still experiencing symptoms nine months on.

 PTSD symptoms can include flashbacks, nightmares, insomnia and anger outbursts.